 If you have put in a great deal of work into your landscaping and lighting of your outside area, the best way to enjoy it is to hop into a hot tub, soak in the warm water, and take it all in.

-Because a hot tub is a great spot for socialization, you can incorporate it into your other seating areas and patios, and then people inside and outside of the hot tub can interact without much trouble.
-Source: Zillow Digs™
+Because a hot tub is a great spot for socialization, you can incorporate it into your other seating areas and patios so people inside and outside of the hot tub can interact without much trouble.

 This version is built into a raised stone garden bed and is covered by a curved pergola structure.

 This is a picture of an inflatable and mobile hot tub.
-These are great for people that are not sure they want to invest the money, time, or space to a permanent structure.
-A hot tub can be an investment, and this option is a great way to test if a hot tub is really for you.
+These are great for people that are not sure if they want to invest the money, time, or space for a permanent structure.
+A hot tub can be an investment and this option is a great way to test if a hot tub is really for you.
 Learn more here.

 An in-ground hot tub, like a swimming pool, is a great place to arrange patio furniture around.
 Climbing in and out of this hot tub is easy, and you don’t have to be away from your friends and family when you want to take a soak.